Lydanne/decap-cms-server/decap-cms-server/README.md

 ## How It Works

 1. Navigate to a local Git repository configured with the CMS.
-2. Run `npx decap-server` from the root directory of the above repository.
+2. Run `npx decap-cms-server` from the root directory of the above repository.
 3. Update your `config.yml` to connect to the server:

 ```yaml